jerichomcleod/robert_abstract_reader/README.md

 The dataset card for the dataset that was created in relation to this project can be found [here](https://huggingface.co/datasets/NicolaiSivesind/human-vs-machine).

 **NOTE**: the hosted inference on this site only works for the RoBERTa-models, and not for the Bloomz-models.
+The Bloomz-models otherwise can produce wrong predictions when not explicitly providing the attention mask from the tokenizer to the model for inference.
+To be sure, the [pipeline](https://huggingface.co/docs/transformers/main_classes/pipelines)-library seems to produce the most consistent results.

 ## Fine-tuned detectors